Clone trooper: 212th Attack Battalion

 The 212th Attack Battalion is a division of the Grand Army of the Republic under the command of Jedi General Obi-Wan Kenobi and his subordinate, Clone Marshal Commander Cody.
 The 212th fought against the droid forces of the Confederacy of Independent Systems throughout the Clone Wars.
 A component of the 7th Sky Corps of the Third Systems Army, it consisted of both standard clone infantry and clone paratroopers.
-The battalion fought on a multitude of worlds throughout the Clone Wars, including early campaigns on Christophsis, Teth, Ryloth, Saleucami and Geonosis, to latter battles on Kiros, Sarrish, Moorjhone and Umbara.
+The battalion fought on a multitude of worlds throughout the Clone Wars, including early campaigns on Christophsis, Teth, Ryloth, Saleucami and Geonosis, to later battles on Kiros, Sarrish, Moorjhone and Umbara.
 The 212th was also involved in numerous special operations missions; which included an infiltration mission on Lola Sayu.

 By the third and last year of the conflict, the 212th led an invasion of the Separatist-controlled worlds, including Anaxes and Utapau.
 During the latter battle, Kenobi killed General Grievous, marking a major loss for the Separatists and bringing the Republic one step closer to winning the war.
-However, Kenobi was ultimately betrayed by his soldiers upon the activation of Order 66, a protocol that called for the extermination of all Jedi.
+However, Kenobi was ultimately betrayed by his soldiers upon the activation of Order 66, which led to the Clone's inhibitor chips forcibly compelling them to view him as a traitor to the Republic that needed to be executed.
 The clones failed to execute their former leader, however.
 Following the proclamation of the New Order, the 212th was folded into the armed forces of the Galactic Empire.
 During their days in service to the new government, with General Kahdah as the commanding officer, the battalion was dispatched to the Wookiee homeworld of Kashyyyk where they suppressed an indigenous uprising.

 Notable sub-divisions within the 212th Attack Battalion include: